tvollscw/One-Salty-Docker/README.md

 docker run tvoll/one-salty-docker:salt-minion
 ```

-Docker Compose file which creates a Salt master and minion(s).
+Docker Compose file will create a Salt master and minion(s).
 The Salt master auto accepts all minions.
 Used for testing the salt master with > 1000 minions.

 ## Start the stack